×

 And He who arises to rule over the Gentiles,

 Throughout this chapter, Paul has encouraged the believers that they can have hope.
-Paul has said that God gives us hope through perseverance (verse 4), Scripture (verse 4), Christ (verse 12), and the Holy Spirit (verse 13).
-We have joy and peace when we anticipate and believe that the promises of God will be fulfilled; when we have faith in God we are granted hope by the power of the Holy Spirit.
+Paul has said that God gives us hope through perseverance and Scripture (Romans 15:4), Christ (v 12), and the Holy Spirit (v 13).
+We have joy and peace when we anticipate and believe that the promises of God will be fulfilled.
+When we have faith in God and follow His ways, we are granted hope by the power of the Holy Spirit that the rewards God promises will be fulfilled.

 Much of Paul’s purpose in writing this letter was to clarify that living the way God designed us to live comes through faith, not law, sin, or flesh.
 Paul has contended with competing Jewish “authorities” who slandered Paul’s gospel (Romans 3:8).
 He soundly defeated this slander, showing that righteousness (living as God designed) is accomplished by faith.
 Living by faith looks like following the Holy Spirit, the Helper (Romans 8:13-17).

-Paul is clearly telling his audience that he hopes now, at the end of this letter, they would be at peace, and rest in hope in the Spirit, rather than worry about following the law.
+Paul asserts to his audience that he hopes now, at the end of this letter, they would be at peace, and rest in hope in the Spirit, rather than worry about following the Law.
 Paul has emphasized faith in God, rather than rule-following, and this is accomplished through the Holy Spirit, who dwells inside each believer.
 In verse 13, it is also by the power of the Holy Spirit that we can be full of hope.
-Hope, joy, and peace, are given to us by God and the Spirit, by living out our faith.
+Hope, joy, and peace are given to us by God and the Spirit, by living out our faith.

 Biblical Text